rawliving-germany/rawbotz/README.md

 #### Setup the database

-Run `rake db:setup` or `rake db:migrate` to setup the database.
+Run `rake db:setup` (if `db/schema.rb` is present) or `rake db:migrate` to setup the database.
+Unfortunately, there is no way to pass in the config file, so for now you have to create `db/config.yml` (which can be nearly the same as `rawbotz.conf`) temporarily.

 #### Populate the database with local and remote products

 E.g. with `bundle exec exe/rawbotz_update_local_products -c rawbotz.conf` .
+This will query your magento MySQL database and create 'local' products, expect the command to run a while (minutes).

 E.g. with `bundle exec exe/rawbotz_update_remote_products -c rawbotz.conf`
+This will query the remote magento shop (scraping it via html GET requests) and create 'remote' products, expect the command to run a while longer (more minutes).
+You might need to adapt parameters, depending on the remote shop.  `bundle exec exe/rawbotz_update_remote_products --help` gives you a hint on how to optimize your settings.

 #### Setup mailing

-I guess we will have to configure pony soon.
+Mails are sent via pony.

+Create following `rawbotz.conf` section:

+    mail:
+      to: your@email.address
+      from: senders@email.address
+      host: email.address
+      user: senders@email.user
+      pass: senders.email.password
+      port: 587

+.

 ### Deployment or web-app startup